AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/dashboards/creating-and-managing-dashboards/embed-request-queue-dashboard.md

 You can embed a link to the requests queue or to a queue topic nested under a request queue into a dashboard to give users direct access to entering requests.

-1. Obtain a request queue&nbsp;URL using one of the methods described in the [Obtain the URL of the request queue](#obtain-the-url-of-the-request-queue) section of this article.
+1. Obtain a request queue URL using one of the methods described in the [Obtain the URL of the request queue](#obtain-the-url-of-the-request-queue) section of this article.
 1. Click the **Main Menu** > **Dashboards** > **New Dashboard**.
 1. Type a **Name** for the dashboard.
 This is a required field.
 1. Click **Add External Page**.